 Everyone has a different idea of happiness and security and also of success.

-Most of the human beings are genetically inspired by the idea that living by standard social norms is the best way to success,
+Most human beings are genetically inspired by the idea that living by standard social norms is the best way to succeed,

-You can always talk to a digital nomad (like me) and ask questions, discuss your doubt, fear and the next step to make.
-Or ask information to make proper planning on leaving and fulfilling your dreams.
+You can always talk to a digital nomad (like me) and ask questions, discuss your doubt, fear, and the next step to make.
+Or ask for information to make proper planning on leaving and fulfilling your dreams.

 Don’t let anyone hold you back from doing what you long to do most, whether it is visiting the north pole or skydiving, or simply taking a course or following classes again.
 Like Nike says: just do it!